 NHL Best Bets: Lightning vs. Devils Game Picks

-Two of the top teams in the Eastern Conference are set to collide later tonight, with the Tampa Bay Lightning paying a visit to the New Jersey Devils.
+Two of the top teams in the Eastern Conference are set to face off later tonight, with the New Jersey Devils hosting the Tampa Bay Lightning.

 All Odds Courtesy of FanDuel SportsbookTampa Bay Lightning (+114) vs. New Jersey Devils (-137) Total: 6.5 (O-110, U-110)

-This will be the first of three meetings between these clubs over the next week, and the Lightning and Devils enter this matchup on opposite ends of the spectrum.
-New Jersey has been playing some really good hockey and has won three straight games amidst a 7-2-1 record over the past ten games.
-The same can’t be said for the Lightning, who’ve posted a 3-5-2 record over that same sample size.
-The Devils are listed as home favorites on the moneyline at -137, while the Lightning are priced at +114.
+This will be the second time this week that the Lightning and Devils have faced off, with the first matchup seeing Tampa Bay pick up a 4-1 victory.
+These teams are also set to face off on March 19, meaning that’ll equate to three games over one week against one another.
+Guess you could say that the playoffs are around the corner, so why not, right?
+The Devils are listed as a home favorite tonight on the moneyline at -137, while the Lightning are priced at +114.

-In a powerful Eastern Conference, both the Lightning and Devils are looking to make noise in the postseason, and Tampa Bay has continued to demonstrate each passing season that they have what it takes to do so.
-On the other hand, the Devils are a younger team looking to get that experience.
+There’s been a lot to like about the growth and overall development we’ve seen from New Jersey.
+They’ve posted a 7-2-1 record over their past ten games and are challenging for the Metropolitan division title.
+On the other hand, things haven’t been going as smoothly for the Lightning, who sit at 3-5-2 over that same sample size.

-Looking towards the projected goalie matchup tonight, the visiting Lightning are expected to start Andrei Vasilevskiy in net, while the Devils should be countering with Vitek Vanecek.
-The Lightning netminder has posted a 29-17-4 record, paired with a .914 save percentage, while Vanecek is sitting at 28-7-3, along with a .910 save percentage.
-With how these goalies have been playing of late, it’s likely a wash in net for this contest.
+Looking toward the projected goalie matchup, the visiting Lightning are expected to start Andrei Vasilevskiy in goal, while the Devils should be countering with Vitek Vanecek.
+The Lightning netminder has posted a 30-17-4 record, paired with a .914 save percentage, while Vanecek is sitting at 28-8-3, along with a .908 save percentage.
+Vasilevskiy should have the edge here, but Vanecek has performed exceptionally well for New Jersey and has been a big part of their success.

-Tampa Bay has been somewhat coasting into the playoffs, with their first-round matchup all but locked up with the Toronto Maple Leafs.
-The Devils are in a race for the Metropolitan division crown, and with how well they’ve been playing of late, there’s value in targeting that success to continue in this matchup tonight.
+Tampa Bay was a formidable foe in their first matchup earlier this week, but it’s hard to see the Devils losing two games in a row on home ice.
+New Jersey has posted a 19-13-2 record at home, and there’s direct value in looking toward them to pick up a victory tonight on the moneyline at -137.

 Best Bet: Devils moneyline (-137)